8 reasons why the Amex Platinum is the best card for military members

 In order to get the annual fee waived on your Amex Platinum Card, you will need to request it.
 It doesn’t happen automatically.

-American Express says that the fastest way to receive your benefits is by submitting this form online.
-You can also call 1 (800) 253-1720 (or 1-336-393-1111 if you are outside the US) to request your benefits.
-They will take your information and ask some qualifying questions and then confirm your status with the Department of Defense.
-This process generally takes a few days but can take up to a month in some situations.
+American Express recommends submitting this form online or calling 1 (800) 253-1720 (or 1-336-393-1111 if you are outside the U.S.) to request your benefits.
+Be prepared to give basic information and answer qualifying questions that confirm your military status.
+The confirmation process generally takes a few days but can take up to a month in some situations.

 Bottom line